I have been promising to do this blog post for what feels like years now.

 - Are you comfortable detailing a cabin by yourself?

 For my CV photo, should I wear a Polo or Shirt?

-This is a topic that will probably be debated until the end of time!
-My personal preference is as follows:
+The all-important photo is a topic that will probably be debated until the end of time!
+However, my personal preference is as follows: